School of Biological, Earth and Environmental Sciences

-James recently began a postdoctoral fellowship at University College Cork, during which he will research the social behaviour of small passerines in southern Ireland.
-He completed his PhD at the University of Cambridge (UK) in 2014, studying maternal investment tactics in cooperative breeding systems, and has since worked at Wageningen University (The Netherlands) on the relationship between social and breeding behaviour in great tits.
-Prior to his PhD, James worked on field projects in Australia, Canada, and the USA as a research assistant.
+James is currently a postdoctoral fellow at University College Cork and a visiting researcher at the University of Sheffield (UK).
+He completed his PhD at the University of Cambridge (UK) in 2014, and has since worked at Wageningen University (NL), Cambridge, and Sheffield as a postdoc.
+Prior to his PhD, James was a research assistant on field projects in Australia, Canada, and the USA.

 - Khwaja N, Preston, S. A. J., Hatchwell, B. J., Briskie, J. V., Winney, I. S., Savage, J. L. (2017).
 Flexibility but no coordination of visits in provisioning riflemen.
 Animal Behaviour, 125, 25–31.